the-red-feather/thesis/P4/thesis/notes/goals.md

   - OpenSCAD, but using visual programming instead of scripting.
   - Grasshopper, but open source & on the web.
   - CURRENTLY MISSING FEATURE: create new points / lines in the viewer

+# other scribbles
+Web is seen as a compile target, not as an integral part of the workflow.
+ - "_if you judge a fish by its ability to climb a tree..._"
+ - if you frame the web as a compilation end-target, then you start seeing the web as a very poor runtime environment.
+But the web has many interesting tools unavailable to 'normal' desktop apps.
+It comes pre-loaded with all sorts of tools, like the canvas api.
+These tools are usually fast, since they are implemented in C++, and using these tools do not increase the size of your project.
+- imgui -> html